Axiom schema of replacement: Reflection

+This is a schema that consists of countably many statements, one for each formula $\phi$.
+Here, $\phi^M$ means $\phi$ with all quantifiers bounded to $M$, i.e. $\phi$ but with every instance of $\exists x$ and $\forall x$ replaced with $\exists(x\in V_\alpha)$ and $\forall(x\in V_\alpha)$ respectively.

 History

 The axiom schema of replacement was not part of Ernst Zermelo's 1908 axiomatisation of set theory (Z).
 Some informal approximation to it existed in Cantor's unpublished works, and it appeared again informally in Mirimanoff (1917).

 Its publication by Abraham Fraenkel in 1922 is what makes modern set theory Zermelo-Fraenkel set theory (ZFC).
 The axiom was independently discovered and announced by Thoralf Skolem later in the same year (and published in 1923).
 Zermelo himself incorporated Fraenkel's axiom in his revised system he published in 1930, which also included as a new axiom von Neumann's axiom of foundation.
 Although it is Skolem's first order version of the axiom list that we use today, he usually gets no credit since each individual axiom was developed earlier by either Zermelo or Fraenkel.
 The phrase “Zermelo-Fraenkel set theory” was first used in print by von Neumann in 1928.

 Zermelo and Fraenkel had corresponded heavily in 1921; the axiom of replacement was a major topic of this exchange.
 Fraenkel initiated correspondence with Zermelo sometime in March 1921.
-His letters before the one dated 6 May 1921 are lost though.
+However, his letters before the one dated 6 May 1921 are lost.
 Zermelo first admitted to a gap in his system in a reply to Fraenkel dated 9 May 1921.
 On 10 July 1921, Fraenkel completed and submitted for publication a paper (published in 1922) that described his axiom as allowing arbitrary replacements: "If M is a set and each element of M is replaced by [a set or an urelement] then M turns into a set again" (parenthetical completion and translation by Ebbinghaus).
 Fraenkel's 1922 publication thanked Zermelo for helpful arguments.
 Prior to this publication, Fraenkel publicly announced his new axiom at a meeting of the German Mathematical Society held in Jena on 22 September 1921.
 Zermelo was present at this meeting; in the discussion following Fraenkel's talk he accepted the axiom of replacement in general terms, but expressed reservations regarding its extent.